djplaner/memex/docs/sense/CASA/design-of-vue-lj-casa-5.md

 - [ ] think about how/when to get all the discussion information for a group set

+    First approach is to implement it within canvasApiData as a separate class/method/singleton, which can then be called from anywhere.
+Will start within the root component and evolve it from there. -- see [canvasApiData](#canvasapidata)

     - at the root component in the initial getCourseData

         - at this level it would be easier to share elsewhere in the app - future features